 1. Help my unbelief.

 Like the man who brought his terrorized child to Jesus, we can pray, “Help my unbelief.”
-It’s a confession and an acknowledgement of dependence.
+It’s a confession and an acknowledgment of dependence.
 We want to believe, but often we are so weak we can’t determine whether we believe or not.
-With these words we confess our weakness and ask for His help in merely believing.
-Jesus answers such and honest and dependent prayer.
-You’ll find proof of it in Mark 9 (which also happens to be the first story in my book <~affiliate link 🙂 )
+With these words, we confess our weakness and ask for His help in merely believing.
+Jesus answers such honest and dependent prayer.
+You’ll find proof of it in Mark 9 (which also happens to be the first story in my book (<~affiliate link )

 2. Hold me fast.

 It’s confession and request tied up in three words borrowed from Psalm 139:9-10.

 If I rise on the wings of the dawn,

 if I settle on the far side of the sea,